xiaofanggit/MusicArtist/readme.md

 9. Change the file:
 C:\xampp\htdocs\TripBuilderClient\routes\web.php
 Change all client id to the id you got from: http://tripbuilder.dev/ Find the detailed information from: C:\xampp\htdocs\TripBuilder\miscellaneous\ScreenshotAndImportantInfo
+10. Change the config\customer.php: api_url and client_url